 Who can benefit from Arginine?

-Teenagers and children during their developmental phase, as well as old people
+Adolescents and children during their developmental phase, as well as old people

 For those undergoing surgery or suffering from serious injuries